TurbulentRice/lr-ai-editor/README.md

 streamlit run Home.py
 ```

 Then open your browser to the Streamlit app if it didn’t auto‑open.
+App state (e.g. paths, sliders, last prediction) is saved across sessions.

 ---